asanmalyshev/speak_out_loud/README.md

 Three operations with new messages in Q take place: cancelation, append and replace.
 New IMPORTANT and MESSAGE are appended at the end of subqueue, meanwhile other types replace stored values.
-Male voice read IMPORTANT messages, for anothers female voice is used.

 At any moment both Q and CRT might be:
 - filled/partially filled with text (colored boxes) - there're texts in Q that must be read / there's a text that is being read now;